 The "only" thing you must do to achieve these results is to perform keyword strategy impeccably.

-The purpose of keywords is to provide search engines with information about your website's content.
-The term "keyword" also refers to words and phrases people type into a search engine to find information.
-And there are one too many ways how people type their phrases to find the info they are interested in.
+These keywords provide search engines with information about your website's content, but they also refer to words and phrases people type into a search engine to find information.
+There are one too many ways people type their phrases to find the info they are interested in.
 So, you guessed it, there are as many different keywords, too.

 5 types of keywords for Programmatic SEO